Kavell Conner

-Kavell Conner (born February 23, 1987) is a former gridiron football linebacker.
-He was drafted by the Indianapolis Colts in the seventh round of the 2010 NFL draft.
+Kavell Conner (born February 23, 1987) is an American college football coach and former professional linebacker.
+He is the defensive coordinator and linebackers coach for the University of West Florida, positions he has held since 2023.
+He was selected by the Indianapolis Colts in the seventh round of the 2010 NFL draft.
 He played college football at Clemson.

 Professional career

 Indianapolis Colts

 Conner debut for the Indianapolis Colts was in 2010.
 During his stint with the Colts, Conner recorded 236 tackles, 2 forced fumbles, and one sack.

 San Diego Chargers

 Conner signed with the San Diego Chargers on March 13, 2014.
 On March 3, 2016, Conner was released by the Chargers.

 Baltimore Ravens

 On July 27, 2016, Conner signed with the Baltimore Ravens.
 On August 29, 2016, he was released.

 Hamilton Tiger-Cats

 On March 8, 2017, Conner signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL).